THE SUNDERLAND SITE - PAGE 019

 What I show below is a section only of the giant image I have available.
 But which section to show?
 I thought it most appropriate to show the map section which identifies James Rain, the author.
 It may help you to orient yourself to know that the River Wear is the clear area at the very top of the image.
 I usually try to only show images in a size which requires no scrolling.
 This image is an exception to that normal rule.

-Should you wish to purchase a print of the map, 7 feet long & 2 ft. tall, to frame & hang on your wall, go here (at page bottom) where such a print is available for GBP 7.50 plus postage etc.
+Should you wish to purchase a print of the map, 7 feet long & 2 ft. tall, to frame & hang on your wall, you used to be able to go to a 'sunderland-antiquarians.org' site to purchase a copy for GBP 7.50 plus postage etc. But the link no longer is operative.

 Do please be in touch, if you can add to the map history.